noahclaxton227/configure-ad/README.md

 </p>
 <p>
 The next goal is to create an admin in Active Directory.
 Under the "_EMPLOYEES" tab, Jane will represent be the new employee, while Jane will also get admin access.
-The additional step shown above is where jane actually recieves the admin powers.
+The additional step shown above is where Jane actually recieves the admin powers.
 Just placing her into the admin OU doesn't grant her those abilities, only by right clicking --> properties --> "member of", does she actually become an admin.
 </p>
 <br />